lszeremeta/SDFEater/README.md

     java -jar SDFEater-VERSION-jar-with-dependencies.jar -f rdfa -i ChEBI_complete_3star.sdf > ChEBI_complete_3star_rdfa.html
 ```

 That's all.
 Now you have the RDFa file ready in the current directory.
 You can try other output formats and options as described below.
-You can also use SDFEater to convert other data in SDF format.
+You can also use SDFEater to convert [DrugBank SDF files](https://go.drugbank.com/releases/latest#structures).

 ## Docker image